 Step 3: Pacing

-The Fine Art of Pacing is the next step in motivation because it teaches is to monitor our Pain and our Fatigue levels to then figure out what we can do that day, when to rest and take a break, and what our limitations are that day compared to other days.
+The Fine Art of Pacing is the next step in motivation because it teaches us to monitor our Pain and our Fatigue levels to then figure out what we can do that day when to rest and take a break, and what our limitations are that day compared to other days.

 It isn’t just what level of pain that day and what we can do or not do with that… it is definitely what level of fatigue and energy that day and how that limits us.
 Mental and physical fatigue because both of these definitely impact motivation as well.